cms-opendata-workshop/workshop2021-lesson-advobjects/_episodes/02-muoncorr.md

 Then let's take a look at `Analysis.C` which is where we apply the corrections.

-The main function of `Analysis.C` is simply used to call the `applyCorrections` function which takes as a parameter the name of the ROOT-file (without the `.root`-part), path to the ROOT-file and a boolean value of whether the file contains data (`true`) or MC (`false`).
+The main function of `Analysis.C` is simply used for calling the `applyCorrections` function which takes as a parameter the name of the ROOT-file (without the `.root`-part), path to the ROOT-file and a boolean value of whether the file contains data (`true`) or MC (`false`).

 ~~~
 void Analysis::main()